-We consider a parametrically defined n-process system, where n is fixed.
+We consider a parameterized system composed of a fixed number n of processes.
 In accordance with standard practice in works on symmetry, we assume that the domain of discourse of the program variables is finite so as to guarantee termination of the search process of the underlying transition system.
-Infinite domains may be accomodated by some use of abstraction, as we show in one benchmark example below.
+(Infinite domains may be accomodated by some use of abstraction, as we show in one benchmark example below.)

 We employ the usual syntax of a deterministic imperative language, and communication occurs via shared variables.
 Each process has a unique and predetermined process identifier, and this is denoted parametrically in the system by the special variable id.
-For presentation purpose, the concrete value of id for each individual process ranges from 1 to n.
+Thus the concrete value of id for each individual process ranges from 1 to n.
 We note that the variable id cannot be changed.
 Even though the processes are defined by one parameterized system, their dynamic behaviors can be arbitrarily different.
 This would depend on how id is expressed in the parameterized system.
 Finally, we also allow a blocking primitive await(b) s; where b is a boolean expression and s is an optional program statement.

 Consider the 2-process parameterized system in Figure 3(a).
 Note the (local) program points in angle brackets.
 Figure 3(b) "concretizes" the processes explicitly.
-Note the use in the first process of the variable id_1 which is not writable in the process, and whose value is 1.
+Note the use in the first process of a local variable id_1 which is not writable in the process, and whose value is 1.
 Similarly for id_2 in the other process.